Dementia

 • Frontotemporal dementia.
 This is a group of diseases characterized by the breakdown of nerve cells and their connections in the frontal and temporal lobes of the brain.
 These areas are associated with personality, behavior and language.
 Common symptoms affect behavior, personality, thinking, judgment, language and movement.

 • Mixed dementia.
-Autopsy studies of the brains of people age 80 and older who had dementia indicate that many had a combination of several causes.
+Autopsy studies of the brains of people age 80 and older who had dementia indicate that in many, dementia had a combination of causes.
 People with mixed dementia can have Alzheimer's disease, vascular dementia and Lewy body dementia.
 Studies are ongoing to determine how having mixed dementia affects symptoms and treatments.

 • Huntington's disease.
 Huntington's disease is caused by a genetic change.
 The disease causes certain nerve cells in the brain and spinal cord to waste away.
-Symptoms include a decline in thinking skills, known as cognitive skills.
+Symptoms include a decline in thinking skills.
 Symptoms usually appear around age 30 or 40.

 • Parkinson's disease.
 Many people with Parkinson's disease eventually develop dementia symptoms.
 When this happens, it's known as Parkinson's disease dementia.

-Some causes of dementia-like symptoms can be reversed with treatment.
+Some dementialike symptoms can be reversed with treatment.
 They include:

-• Metabolic or endocrine problems.
-People with thyroid problems and low blood sugar can develop dementia-like symptoms or other personality changes.
-This also is true for people who have too little or too much sodium or calcium, or problems absorbing vitamin B-12.
+• Metabolic or endocrine conditions.
+People with thyroid conditions and low blood sugar can develop dementialike symptoms or other personality changes.
+This also is true for people who have too little or too much sodium or calcium or aren't absorbing enough vitamin B-12.

 • Low levels of certain nutrients.
 Not getting enough of certain vitamins or minerals in your diet can cause dementia symptoms.
 This includes not getting enough thiamin, also known as vitamin B-1, which is common in people with alcohol use disorder.
 It also includes not getting enough vitamin B-6, vitamin B-12, copper or vitamin E. Not drinking enough liquids, leading to dehydration, also can cause dementia symptoms.

 • Subdural bleeding.
-Bleeding between the surface of the brain and the covering over the brain can be common in older adults after a fall.
+This is bleeding between the surface of the brain and the covering over the brain that can happen in older adults after a fall.
 Subdural bleeding can cause symptoms similar to those of dementia.

 • Brain tumors.
 Rarely, dementia can result from damage caused by a brain tumor.

 • Normal-pressure hydrocephalus.
-This condition is a buildup of fluid in the cavities in the brain known as ventricles.
-It can result in walking problems, loss of bladder control and memory loss.
+This condition is caused by a buildup of fluid in the cavities in the brain known as ventricles.
+It can result in trouble walking, loss of bladder function and memory loss.

 Risk factors

 Many factors can eventually contribute to dementia.
-Some factors, such as age, can't be changed.
-You can address other factors to reduce your risk.
+Some factors, such as age, can't be changed, but you can address other factors to reduce your risk.

 Risk factors that can't be changed